-The bill HB325 establishes a comprehensive framework for the formation and funding of fire districts in Lawrence County, allowing volunteer fire departments to request the creation of these districts, subject to approval by the county association and the county commission.
-It outlines governance procedures, including the selection of a board of directors and operational management, while defining key terms such as "commercial building," "dwelling," and "service area."
-The bill also specifies the geographical boundaries of the fire districts based on existing service areas defined by the Lawrence County E-911 District.
-Notably, it introduces provisions for funding through voter-approved fire protection fees, which will be collected by the revenue commissioner, and repeals Act 92-409 from the 1992 Regular Session, amending Sections 45-40-141.02 and 45-40-141.04 of the Code of Alabama 1975.
+The bill establishes a framework for the creation and funding of fire districts in Lawrence County, allowing volunteer fire departments to request the formation of these districts, subject to approval by the county association and county commission.
+It outlines governance procedures, including the selection of a board of directors and compliance monitoring, while defining key terms such as "commercial building," "dwelling," and "service area."
+The legislation introduces provisions for funding through voter-approved fire protection fees, which will be collected by the revenue commissioner, and repeals Act 92-409 from the 1992 Regular Session.
+It also amends Sections 45-40-141.02 and 45-40-141.04 of the Code of Alabama 1975 to align with previous legislative changes, emphasizing cooperation between fire districts and municipalities.

 Engrossed: 45-40-141, 45-40-141